mountainMath/cansim/cran-comments.md

 * improve metadata handling when Member ID order is mixed up in metadata
 * fix problem with refreshing data in get_cansim_vectors

+# Changes from version 0.3.16
+## Minor changes
+* fix problem with reading french tables released by the census division